AdamTovatt/worktree-initializer/README.md

 When running as an MCP server, the following tools are available:

-- `wi_init(sourcePath, destinationPath)` - Copy all gitignored files from source to destination
+- `wi_init(sourcePath, destinationPath, ignorePaths?)` - Copy all gitignored files from source to destination
 - `wi_help()` - Get help

 ## Development